Emily Stowe: Medical career

 Stowe was denied entrance into the Toronto School of Medicine in 1865 and was told by its Vice Principal, "The doors of the University are not open to women and I trust they never will be."
 Unable to study medicine in Canada, Emily Stowe earned her degree in the United States from the homeopathic New York Medical College for Women in 1867.
 The same year, she returned to Canada and opened a medical practice in Toronto, on Richmond Street, that specialized in treating women and children.
 Stowe gained some local prominence through public lectures on women's health and maintained a steady clientele through newspaper advertisements.

-In the mid-1860s, Canada's medical licensing system began requiring homeopathic doctors and doctors trained in the United States to obtain licenses by taking more courses and an examination.
+In the mid-1860s, Canada's medical licensing system began requiring homeopathic doctors and doctors trained in the United States to obtain licences by taking more courses and an examination.
 In 1869, Stowe's application to the University of Toronto for chemistry and physiology courses was denied.
 In 1870, the president of the Toronto School of Medicine, Dr. William Thomas Aikins, granted special permission to Stowe and fellow student Jennie Kidd Trout to attend classes, a requirement for medical practitioners with foreign licences.
 Faced with hostility from both the male faculty and students, Stowe refused to take the oral and written exams and left the school.

-In 1879, a patient of Stowe's, a nineteen-year old Sarah Lovell, died, and Stowe was charged with providing an abortion to her patient.
+In 1879, one of Stowe's patients, a nineteen-year-old named Sarah Lovell, died, and Stowe was charged with providing an abortion to her patient.
 Stowe testified that she had prescribed Lovell a one thirtieth of the full dose of drug that could cause a miscarriage, an amount too small to cause a miscarriage.
-Many members and male leaders of the Toronto medical community came to her defense.
-Though the coroner’s jury ruled that Lovell had poisoned herself, Stowe was charged with the performing a medical abortion.
+Many members and male leaders of the Toronto medical community came to her defence.
+Though the coroner's jury ruled that Lovell had poisoned herself, Stowe was charged with performing a medical abortion.
 Stowe was acquitted after a short trial during which she gained public support.

 The College of Physicians and Surgeons of Ontario granted Stowe a licence to practise medicine on July 16, 1880, based on her experience since 1850, Dr. Aikins' willingness to testify for her, and her earlier apprenticeship to Dr. Joseph J. Lancaster.
 This licence made Stowe the second female licensed physician in Canada, after Trout.

-On June 13, 1883, Dr. Emily Stowe, a suffragist and first woman physician to practice medicine in Canada, led a group of supporters to a meeting at the Toronto Women’s Suffrage Club where the group tabled a resolution stating “that medical education for women is a recognized necessity, and consequently facilities for such instruction should be provided.”
+On June 13, 1883, Stowe led a group of supporters to a meeting at the Toronto Women's Suffrage Club where the group tabled a resolution stating "that medical education for women is a recognized necessity, and consequently facilities for such instruction should be provided."

 Her daughter, Augusta Stowe-Gullen, was the first woman to earn a medical degree in Canada.